top of page

 However, as the fast fashion industry boomed, with the mass production of cheap clothes made in China, Eddy boldly decided to follow his heart and pursue a childhood dream that had always lingered within him.
 In 1996, he made the life-changing move to Peru, where he turned his dream into reality by founding the Perol Chico Ranch and channelled his passion for horses and the rugged beauty of the Andes into creating extraordinary horseback riding expeditions.

-The Company
+Our Company

-Since its inception, the company has been committed to sustainably and conscientiously managing its horseback riding business, guided by humanist principles and values.
+Since its inception, our company has been committed to sustainably and conscientiously managing its horseback riding business, guided by humanist principles and values.
 Tourism in Peru plays a vital role in the country's economy and in expanding human flourishing and dignity within local communities.
 A significant portion of the company’s revenues is spent, directly or indirectly, in the local economy.
 From this perspective, booking a riding holiday with Perol Chico contributes to human development and welfare in Peru, impacting both the local community and the broader region.

 RECOGNITION